Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 - [x] Should increase credit by correct amount when amount passed is positive number
 - [x] Should not change credit when negative number passed
 - [x] Should not change credit when 0 passed
+- [ ] Should change credit when decimal passed
+- [ ] Should not change credit when more than 2 decimal places passed
 - [x] Should not change credit when non-number passed
 - [x] Should not change credit when NaN passed
 - [x] Should not change credit when undefined passed